graph TD

 - Extracts all

-text fields - Formats URI references as HTML links
+@valuetext fields - Formats URI references as HTML links

 - Escapes semicolons to prevent conflicts